-All three boroughs are working towards an integrated care system along with its system partners.
-Intrinsic to that is the development of the place-based partnerships for each area.
-For example, the Havering Borough Partnership includes system partners including GPs, social care and NHS providers, the voluntary sector, health watch, the CCG and the local authority.
+Each borough has now established a Partnership Board that brings system partners including primary care, social care, NHS providers, the voluntary sector, Health Watch, the ICB and the local authority.
 The partnership has identified early priorities and will need to continue to develop aligned with the model of delegation that is ultimately agreed.
 The Joint Health and Wellbeing strategy and many organisational cross overs and governance groups set out the already established partnership approach between the Havering and system partners.
 The membership of the Redbridge Borough Partnership is similar to that of Havering.
 The Redbridge partnership has agreed its governance arrangements and identified three priority areas (Children's Health, Adult Mental Health and the health impact of overcrowding) which it will use to develop the working of the partnership as well as improving outcomes for residents.
 The Partnership is undertaking a series of developmental workshops in addition to its regular meetings in order to establish future ways of working.
 Progress is reported to the HWB at its regular meetings.

 Redbridge is also developing its Borough partnership approach and priorities and been undertaking a range of workshops to develop this.
 Progress is reported to the HWB at its regular meetings.